-Learn How to Make a Laser Cut Wood Keychain with a Glowforge!
+Learn How to Make a Laser Cut Wood Keychain with a CO2 laser like the xTool or Glowforge!
 You can use a piece of handwriting from a toddler or loved one to create a personalized gift that everyone will love!

 Mother’s Day is this weekend and I made the cutest little gift that any mom or grandma would love!
 With the help of my Glowforge, I made a laser cut keychain out of a piece of handwriting from my youngest daughter.
 And the best part is that it only took about 10 minutes!
 It’s such a fun project to make with your kids, too.

 Project Update: This keychain project can be made with the xTool P2.
 It is a more affordable and more powerful version of the Glowforge!
 Make sure you read my xTool P2 Review Post and see what you think!
 It can also be made with the xTool S1 which is a powerful 40W diode laser cutting machine.

 New to Laser Machines?
 Check out my FREE eBooK for laser beginners!

 Trying to decide what Laser Craft Machine is Right for You?

 Download my FREE eBook: Beginner’s Guide to Laser Craft Machines!
 With 3+ years of experience and testing of 5+ lasers, let me teach you the basics!
 Learn the different types of lasers, projects you can make, potential cost, and more!

 Read the guide BEFORE you buy!

 If you want to make this keychain, here’s what you need!

 Get the xTool P2 55W CO2 Laser Cutter